 Before you let some modern-day salesperson tell you they can get your business ranked Number 1 on Google, or you just need to get your name out there.
 Stop and think for a minute – even if you are ranked top – is that where the buyers are?

-Importantly Google change the algorithm every few days (or so it seems) in order to remind you that it’s their business not yours.
+Importantly Google changes the algorithm every few days (or so it seems) in order to remind you that it’s their business, not yours.

 If you are spending hard earned on search engine optimisation – you may start to feel like the average junkie; having to spend more on stuff just to get the same effect.
 Addiction means you need to change something.

 INFORMATION OVERLOAD – Which Way To Turn in 2017?